Fill your College Details

 Types of Computer Aided Software Engineering

-Computer-Aided Software Engineering (CASE) tools are essential in different stages of the Software Development Life Cycle (SDLC).
-These tools make development tasks more efficient by automating and supporting various processes.
-Here is the list of case tools in software engineering.
+Computer Aided Software Engineering (CASE) tools play an important role in various stages in the Software Development Life Cycle (SDLC).
+CASE tools make development activities more efficient because they can provide automation as well as support for numerous processes.
+In the following list are case tools in software engineering.

 1. Diagramming Tools